 The wet milling process requires more water and sulfur dioxide in the process, and is therefore more energy intensive than dry milling.

 Dedert has been at the forefront of process technologies for starch and grain products for over 50 years and has specific expertise in drying and evaporation technologies for wet milling and dry milling processes.
-Dedert has developed a variety of customized solutions for flexible process management that improve production efficiency, minimize water and energy consumption and optimize overall profits.
-From stand-alone evaporators and dryers to complete turnkey installations, Dedert supplies key technologies for efficient production processes.
+Changes in world market pricing have led to many challenges for producers in the starch and sugar industries.
+To help improve production efficiency and optimize overall profits, Dedert has developed customized solutions for flexible process management, which minimizes water and energy consumption.
+From stand-alone machines to complete installations, Dedert supplies the market with the key technologies for efficient production processes.